Kaleb0x/cmus-syncthing/README.md

 cmus playlists are usually stored in ~/.config/cmus/playlists.

 ## Manual sync
 The config file must specify both playlists and syncthing directories before running cmus-syncthing.
-Running cmus-syncthing.py will then populate the Syncthing directory with cmus playlists and copy the corresponding tracks.
+Running cmus-syncthing.py will then create two subdirectories in the syncthing directory :
+  - *playlists* that will be populated with cmus playlists as .m3u8 files
+  - *tracks* where all the tracks found in the playlists will be copied

 For those who want to run it periodically using systemd timers, unit configuration files are provided.